astellon/osc-crystal/README.md

 - encode/decode OSC message
 - support extra type-tags associated with the tyeps in Crystal
-- on receiving message, pattern matching and calling back concurrently
+- on receiving message, pattern match the address and callback concurrently

 ## Arguments and Type Tags

-This supports some additional tags that be shown below:
+This supports basic tags and some additional ones that be shown below:

 |OSC Type Tag|Type in Crystal                      |
 |:-----------|:--------------                      |